14246. Balinese Astrological Calendar: Palintangan

 Size: 32 x 24 inches (82 x 61 cm)

 Ex: Estate of Diran Dohanian, distinguished art historian and Asian art specialist.
 Most of Professor Dohanian's collection was formed in the 1960s-70s, beginning when he was residing in India conducting research for his book, "The Mahayana Buddhist Sculpture Of Ceylon."
-He later developed a keen interest in Japanese and Chinese scroll paintings, a number of which are included here.
+He later developed a keen interest in Japanese and Chinese scroll paintings.

 Original Price: $895